KijoKim76/MSFT_EVEVT/README.md

 ---
 title: WINDOWS 10 IOT CORE HANDS ON LAB
+author: Kijo Kim
-author: kijokim
+ms.author: kijokim

 This Hands-on LAB is targeted to engineers who are interested in developing intelligent edge solution on IoT Core.
 If you complete the LAB then you are ready to use develop your applications and build custom image with it.
 keywords: Windows 10 IoT Core,
 ---
 # AGENDA
 This Hands-on LAB is targeted to engineers who are interested in developing intelligent edge solution on IoT Core.
-If you complete the LAB then you are ready to use develop your applications and build custom image with it.
+If you complete the LAB then you are ready to use develop your applications and build custom image with it. - 2019.

-2019.
 MAR.
-25
+25-

 # CONTENTS